 2. Increase in Dietary Fiber

-Many modern diseases are caused by lack of dietary fiber because most people simply don’t eat enough plants.
-While studies show modern-day humans consume a maximum daily amount of 30/g fiber, our ancestors consumed over 100/g per day of dietary fiber.
+Many modern diseases are caused by a lack of dietary fiber because most people don’t eat enough plants.
+While studies show modern-day humans, consume a maximum daily amount of 30/g fiber, our ancestors consumed over 100/g per day of dietary fiber.

 How a High-fiber Plant-based Diet Improves Your Health

 - Feeds your gut bacteria and creates postbiotics

 A high-fiber diet allows good bacteria to thrive.
 The bacteria then ferment the fiber into beneficial postbiotics, such as :

 - Neurotransmitters, hormones, and their metabolites

 Among all postbiotics, butyrate is the most studied and beneficial.
 Some benefits of butyrate include: